-The author of this blog is recovering gamer, Alex Puzey, who is a frequent contributor to this site.
+The author of this blog is recovering gamer, Alex Puzey, who is a consistent contributor to this site.

 Concerned about recent violence that seems to be tied to video games, I combed through copious articles regarding the news from the Norway bombing.
 The killer claims to have been inspired by “Call of Duty.”
 And just yesterday here in the U.S., a 14-year old in Georgia apparently stabbed his grandmother and killed his great-grandmother with a 3-foot sword because they denied him access to “Halo.”
 Once again, I have really started to ask myself if videogames cause violence, or are just somehow associated with these horrific incidents.
 Now, personally, still being a hardcore gamer and recovering addict, I admit there have been times I grew frustrated, sometimes angry.
 I never caved in to this kind of behavior by lashing out at others.
 I wonder why these two young men became violent.
 Was it videogames that pushed them to it?